Treviglio: Music

 The Treviglio City Musical Corps is noteworthy.
 It was established in 1820 by the Brugnetti family from Treviglio as the "Società Filarmonica della Banda di Treviglio", though the founder's name is unknown.
 The Philharmonic's first concert took place on 27 February 1822, opening the celebrations for the third centenary of the Miracle of the Madonna delle Lacrime in Treviglio.
 The Philharmonic also performed in 1846 during the inauguration of the Milan-Treviglio section of the Imperial Royal Milan-Venice Railway and in 1848, when Treviglio celebrated the retreat of Marshal Radetzky from Milan.

-In 1872, the musical corps had too many musicians and two conductors, leading to a split into two groups: the Civic Band and the New "Giuseppe Verdi" Philharmonic Orchestra, led by conductor Pietro Martinelli, who passed away in 1903, after whom a street in the city was named.
+In 1872, the musical corps had too many musicians and two conductors, leading to a split into two groups: the Civic Band and the New "Giuseppe Verdi" Philharmonic Orchestra, led by conductor Pietro Martinelli, who died in 1903, after whom a street in the city was named.
 Both bands performed at funerals, religious processions, and patriotic parades.
 Following the Catholic Church's non expedit decree in 1874, in which Pope Pius IX declared it unacceptable for Italian Catholics to participate in politics, the clerical faction founded the San Carlo Band in 1896, based at the Salesian Institute.
 The three bands coexisted, sharing responsibilities until 1914.

 After World War I, in 1919, the three bands merged into a single Municipal Band.
 During the fascist period, the band faced disorganization.
 The San Carlo Band, reconstituted after World War II, ceased activity.
 In 1960, its musicians joined the Municipal Band, which became the new Treviglio City Band.

 Since 1986, the ensemble has been known as the Treviglio City Musical Corps.
 In 2000, it participated in the National Competition in Cascina, and in 2001, in the International Flicorno d'oro Competition.

 In 2017, the "Ce.S.M.
 Young Ensemble," a group of musicians from the Corps, participated in a musical project in Saint Petersburg.

 The Philharmonic performs numerous concerts in the city, including the characteristic Christmas concert and others during major holidays, and has collaborated with various artists.

 The ICAT choir is also based in the city, formed in 1967 as a male choir dedicated to performing traditional and folk songs.